This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Swim: strong swimmers who can swim at least 200m, are happy with the prospect of falling from a packraft in rapids and capable of pulling themselves back into a raft if needed.

-Climate: The Scottish Highlands in September can experience anything from balmy, sunny “Indian summers” to gales and rain.
-See ON EXPED for details.
+Climate: The Scottish Highlands in spring can experience anything from balmy, sunny weather to gales and rain.
+Most likely will be something in between but you’ll need to be prepared for all eventualities and expect rain.

 Age: over 21, fit and healthy.

-Team members should have previous experience of multi-day or overnight hill-walking trips in the UK with experience of carrying all of their equipment and camping out.
-Those who do not have previous experience of this will be asked to commit to training and getting some experience prior to departure.
+Team members should ideally have previous experience of multi-day or overnight hill-walking trips in the UK with experience of carrying all of their equipment and camping out.
+Those who do not have previous experience of this will be asked to commit to thorough training prior to departure.
 Prior paddling experience is not required, but clients should not underestimate the physical challenge of a multi-day paddle.
+This is not a float trip!

 This is a one-way expedition and we anticipate most teammates will utilise some public transport to reach the start and end point.

 Train.
-There is a train station in Crianlarich just a short walk from the team hotel.
-There are currently 3 trains per day from Glasgow and there may be greater choice closer to departure as the current temporary timetables become less restricted.
+There is a train station in Tyndrum just a short walk from the team accommodation with train connections through Glasgow.
 For your departure, Perth is a major city with many trains per day back to Glasgow or other cities.
-Perth is also both stops on the Caledonian Sleeper services from London to Scotland.
+Perth and Glasgow are also both stops on the Caledonian Sleeper service from London to Scotland.

 Car.
 Since this is a one-way expedition, if you choose to drive to the start point then you will need to arrange your own travel to return and collect your car.